omigroup/omigroup/README.md

 The Open Metaverse Interoperability Group is focused on bridging virtual worlds by designing and promoting protocols for identity, social graphs, inventory, and more.
 Our members include businesses and individuals working towards this common goal.
 Aside from technical work, OMI aims to create a community of artists, creators, developers, and other innovators to discuss and explore concepts surrounding the design and development of virtual worlds.

+## OMI Objectives

+- We collaborate to make the metaverse more human.
+- We empower the people making the metaverse.
+- We are creating a cooperative, sustainable culture of innovation.
+- We incrementally deliver value with intent.
+- We must achieve resiliency through diversity, and freedom of choice.

+## Next Steps

+Click on any of these links to contribute to their assoiated Github Discussions:

+- Define our key results for these objectives
+- Appoint one or more chairs of our W3C Community Group
+- Write up our community group charter
+- OMI aims to be more than a standard body.
+We would like to form a community arm of our organization and determine a leadership structure for it
+- Define our Scope of Work
+- Defining incentives for participation in OMI

+## How To Get Involved

+Are you passionate about the metaverse?
+Join us!

-If you are interested and would like to learn more, you can [join our Discord](https://discord.gg/NJtT9grz5E), contribute to our [GitHub Discussions](https://github.com/omigroup/OMI/discussions), or come to [one of our meetings](#meetings).
+Informal discussions are happening on discord, [join our Discord](https://discord.gg/NJtT9grz5E).
+However, if you want to catch up on topics, ask questions, or propose new ideas we highly encourage you contribute to our [GitHub Discussions](https://github.com/omigroup/OMI/discussions), and come to [one of our meetings](#meetings).

 ## W3C Metaverse Interoperability Community Group